d21matbo/mobileapp-programming-external-libraries/README.md

 circleImageView.setBorderWidth(5);
 ```

-This whole solution could be done within the `activity_main.xml` file,
+This whole solution could be done within only the `activity_main.xml` file,
-but the attribute for borders are handled in `MainActivity.java` at runtime,
+but the attribute used to create a border is manipulated in `MainActivity.java` instead.
-to show understanding of how to use the library in both XML and Java.
+Although unnecessary, this is done to show understanding of how to use the library in both XML and Java.

 ![](Screenshot.png)